calythoms/natours-course-project/README.md

+## NATOURS HOMEPAGE

-## NATOURS - ADVANCED CSS COURSE PROJECT
+# ADVANCED CSS AND SASS COURSE PROJECT

-** Disclaimer: the design of this project does not belong to me.
-It was created by Jonas Schmedtmann as part of the [Advanced CSS and Sass Course](https://www.udemy.com/course/advanced-css-and-sass/) **
+**Disclaimer: the design of this project does not belong to me.
+It was created by Jonas Schmedtmann as part of the [Advanced CSS and Sass Course](https://www.udemy.com/course/advanced-css-and-sass/)**